Monoclonal antibodies are free and effective against covid-19, but few people are getting them

 The antibodies mimic the body’s own immune response to the coronavirus, moving quickly into action while the natural response is gearing up.
 The Regeneron product is authorized for people 12 and over with mild to moderate covid-19 who are not hospitalized and don’t need supplemental oxygen.

-The treatment is effective within ten days after symptoms appear, according to the Food and Drug Administration, which is why it’s critical that people seek treatment as soon as they receive a positive test result.
+The treatment is effective within 10 days after symptoms appear, according to the Food and Drug Administration, which is why it’s critical that people seek treatment as soon as they receive a positive test result.
 Some medical centers are reaching out to anyone who tests positive to inform them of the treatment’s availability.

 Regeneron’s drug is a cocktail of two monoclonal antibodies, casirivimab and imdevimab.
 Research that has not yet been peer reviewed shows it reduced the chances of hospitalization and death by 70 percent and shortened the duration of symptoms by four days.